Furikuda/bork/docs/internals/security.rst

 a large test suite and no issues found by fuzzing.
 It is based on the msgpack-c implementation, sharing the unpacking engine and some support code. msgpack-c has a good track record as well.
 Some issues [#]_ in the past were located in code not included in msgpack-python.
-Borg does not use msgpack-c.
+Bork does not use msgpack-c.

 .. [#] - `MessagePack fuzzing <https://blog.gypsyengineer.com/fun/msgpack-fuzzing.html>`_
        - `Fixed integer overflow and EXT size problem <https://github.com/msgpack/msgpack-c/pull/547>`_